 - Be more humid than usual.
 Eggs require high levels of humidity.
 It also helps the laying process.

 - Contain a substrate that holds onto moisture well, e.g. sphagnum moss.

 - Be small and secure enough that the female feels safe inside.

-At this point, create your egg box.
-This should be a small Tupperware tub.
+Create your egg box from a Tupperware tub.
 Fill it with a layer of vermiculite and give the substrate a spray.
 Make small indentations for each egg, with your thumb, so that they don’t roll around.

-Carefully mark the eggs with a marker.
+Carefully mark the eggs.
 Place a dot at the top of the egg, the part that’s facing upwards.
 Pick them up without damaging them, and place them in the egg box, with the dot still facing up.

 Incubation of Eggs

 Set up your incubator.
 Allow it to reach the appropriate temperature before putting the eggs inside.
 Place the egg box inside, and spray them whenever necessary.
 Leave the lid slightly off to encourage ventilation, or have a couple of air holes in the lid.